DJF3/Excel-email-to-Spark-Room-members/README.md

 # Other Info
--After the script runs it will show the users that could not be added and the _number_ of succesfully added users.
+- After the script runs it will show the users that could not be added and the _number_ of succesfully added users.
+- This script uses your _personal_ access token, so it runs "as you".
+The personal access token may change, and could therefore break this code.

 ---------------------